micro-lc/micro-lc.github.io/docs/add-ons/backend/middleware.md

 CONTENT_TYPE_MAP='{".mjs,.js": "text/javascript", ".xml": "application/xml"}'
 ```

-which will force Middleware to return on `.mjs` and `.js` the equivalen `text/javascript` Content-Type header and
+which will force Middleware to return on `.mjs` and `.js` the equivalent `text/javascript` Content-Type header and
 `application/xml` on XML's files.
 Keys must be either a single extension or a comma separated list of extensions and values must be strings.

 :::caution